Denis535/CleanArchitectureGameFramework/Packages/com.clean-architecture-game-framework/Readme.md

 **IDependencyContainer**
 This interface allows you to resolve your dependencies.
 **Program**
-This class is responsible for startup and global logic.
+This class is responsible for a startup and global logic.

 ## Framework.UI
 **UIAudioTheme**